yendrrek/assessment/README.md

 2. Get all events where a specific field has been updated.
 For example all events where the ‘status’ field changed

-3. Get all events between two timestamps.
+3. Get all events between two timestamps

 4. Allow combinations of (1), (2) and (3).
 For example, all UPDATED events where status
 changed between 2018-04-10 12:00:00.000 and 2018-04-10 12:00:11.500